Usage Guide

 # Use default frequency (from config)

-ghw work --repos owner/repo
+ghw work --repo owner/repo

 # Use custom frequency

-ghw work --repos owner/repo --frequency 30m
+ghw work --repo owner/repo --frequency 30m

-ghw work --repos owner/repo1 owner/repo2 --frequency 15m
+ghw work --frequency 15m

 In continuous mode, gh-worker will: